vitistack/kea-operator/docs/KEA-DHCP.md

 ## 📦 Features

 - Automated deployment of Kea DHCP
-- Dynamic configuration management
-- Lease tracking and reporting
+- Pre-configured DHCP scope with options for PXE boot
 - TLS certificate support
-- Easy integration with Kubernetes and Docker
+- Easy integration with Kubernetes and Docker for testing out REST-API

 ---